Mott metal-insulator transitions in pressurized layered trichalcogenides

 Fig.~\ref{fig:NPS}(b) shows the valence histogram for the few most important Ni $d$ configurations versus pressure at $T$ = 232K.
 The Mott insulating state is stable as long as the high-spin state ($\vert S_{\rm z} \vert$ = 1) of the Ni-$d^8$ configuration is dominant.
 Note that we report $S_z$ values rather than $S$ values, because of our choice of an Ising-type approximation of the Coulomb interaction in the eDMFT impurity solver~\footnote{This approximation leads to some mixing between $S$ = 0 and 1 states, but is not expected to change qualitative aspects of the results}.
 Around 31$\,$GPa the $\vert S_{\rm z} \vert$ = 1/2 states (of $d^9$ and $d^7$ configurations) become equally probable, at which point the Mott state collapses and a narrow metallic quasiparticle peak appears (see the third panel in Fig.~\ref{fig:NPS}(a)).
 Despite the enhanced charge fluctuation, the change of Ni $d$-orbital occupation ($n_d$) across the transition is negligible: $n_d$ = 8.15 and 8.19 at P = 0 and 88 GPa, respectively.
 The increase of charge fluctuations with increasing pressure has an additional effect of unlocking the $\vert S_{\rm z} \vert$ = 0 sector of the $d^8$ configuration, which is favored in the itinerant low spin regime at large pressure.
 Note that the increase of the probability for $\vert S_{\rm z} \vert$ = 0 at the expense of the $\vert S_{\rm z} \vert$ = 1 state has a large effect on the size of the fluctuating moment $\vert 2S_{\rm z}\vert$, which is plotted in Fig.~\ref{fig:NPS}(c).
 Its zero-pressure value is around $1.6\,\mu_B$, which is quite reduced from the maximum atomic value of $2\,\mu_B$, and once it is reduced below $1.4\,\mu_B$ it drops very suddenly and takes values of $\le 1.3\,\mu_B$ in the metallic state.
 We note that the change between 30.4 and 31.8$\,$GPa is abrupt, which is likely associated with a first-order transition, for which a coexistence of both solutions is expected.
-However, we were not able to confirm the hysteresis, probably because it is too narrow at the temperature studied ($T=232\,$K).
+However the hysteresis was not observed, probably because it is too narrow at the temperature studied ($T=232\,$K).
+We mention that the MIT was carefully checked by employing beyond-Ising Coulomb interaction terms (spin-flip and pair-hopping types) at a lower temperature of $T=116\,$K, but neither a hysteretic behavior nor a discontinuity in the energy-volume curve were found, signifying very weak coupling between the lattice and charge degrees of freedom in NiPS$_3$ (see Sec.
+III.
+A in the SM and Fig. S3 therein for more details).